mine-cetinkaya-rundel/website/content/project/openintro/index.md

 ---
+title: OpenIntro
+subtitle: Our mission is to make educational products that are free, transparent, and lower barriers to education
 author: Mine Çetinkaya-Rundel
-categories:
-- R
-- data science
-- teaching
 date: "2018-01-01"
-draft: false
 excerpt: OpenIntro's mission is to make educational products that are free, transparent, and lower barriers to education.
 We also feature supporting resources, such as slides, videos, and more.

+draft: false
 layout: single

+categories:
+- projects
+tags:
+- statistics
+- data-science
+- rstats
+- open-source
+- textbook
+- openintro

 links:
 - icon: door-open
   icon_pack: fas